 You can also rewrite your tooltips to tell a mini-story.
 For example, here's a tooltip about the number of oil rigs in Italy.

-Below, the tooltip is rewritten as a phrase and key elements have been put in bold to draw the viewer's attention.
+In the following example, the tooltip is rewritten as a sentence, and key elements are bolded to draw the viewer's attention.

 If you're working with data that has a very large range, a fixed axis may not be practical.
 If this is the case, add grid lines to your visualization.
 Grid lines can help your users stay oriented when the axis automatically adjusts.
 See Format lines for more information.